-Positioning and securing insulation slabs
+Positioning and securing insulation boards

-16.5 A base profile should be fixed to the external wall above the dpc to coincide with the lower edge of the insulation using the approved profile fixings at approximately 500 mm centres (see Figure 2).
+16.5 A base profile should be fixed to the external wall above the dpc to coincide with the lower edge of the insulation using the approved profile fixings at approximately 500 mm centres (see Figure 3).
 Base rail connectors are inserted at all rail joints.
 Extension profiles are fixed to the front lip of the base rail or stop end channel where appropriate.
 Stop profiles are positioned vertically, eg at party wall positions where the adjoining property does not require treatment.

-16.6 Insulation slabs should be installed with staggered joints, including at the building corners, from the base-profile upward (see Figure 3).
-The insulation slabs should be bonded to the wall using the adhesive (as described in section 1.2).
+16.6 Insulation boards should be installed with staggered joints, including at the building corners, from the base-profile upward (see Figure 4).
+The boards should be bonded to the wall using the adhesive (as described in section 1.2).
 The adhesive is prepared with the required amount of water, and mixed with a paddle mixer until the desired consistency is achieved.
 After allowing the adhesive to rest for 5 minutes, it is stirred again.
-The adhesive is applied in a continuous line around the perimeter of the slab with three additional dabs of adhesive distributed uniformly over the remaining surface; at least 40% of the slab should be covered, to a minimum thickness of 5 mm.
+The adhesive is applied in a continuous line around the perimeter of the board with three additional dabs of adhesive distributed uniformly over the remaining surface to a minimum thickness of 5 mm (with at least 40% of the board covered).
+Alternatively, it can be applied over the entire surface of the board using a notched trowel.

-16.7 The first run of insulation slabs, with adhesive applied, is positioned on the base profile and pressed firmly against the wall, and butted tightly together and aligned to achieve a level finish.
+16.7 The first run of insulation boards, with adhesive applied, is positioned on the base profile and pressed firmly against the wall, and butted tightly together and aligned to achieve a level finish.

-16.8 Vertical joints must be staggered by at least 200 mm (see Figure 3).
-Joints between slabs should be maintained in a straight line and surfaces levelled.
-Gaps greater than 10 mm should be closed by repositioning or, where appropriate, by cutting slabs to fit.
+16.8 Vertical joints must be staggered by at least 200 mm (see Figure 4) and joints must not occur within 200 mm of the corners of openings.
+Joints between boards greater than 2 mm should be filled with slivers of insulation board or expansion foam.
+Gaps greater than 10 mm should be closed by repositioning or, where appropriate, by cutting boards to fit.
+Any gaps, high spots or irregularities are removed by lightly planing with a rasp over the whole surface.
 Alignment should be checked as work proceeds.

-16.9 Holes are drilled into the substrate wall to the required depth through the insulation at the corners of each slab and in the middle (five fixings per slab, equating to seven fixings per square metre, as per the fixing pattern in Figure 4). for a slab size of 1200 x 600 mm.
-Around openings, additional fixings should be used at 300 mm centres (see Figure 5).
+16.9 Holes are drilled into the substrate wall to the required depth through the insulation at the corner joints of each board and at positions which would result in a minimum of five fixings per board or seven fixings per square metre.
+The fixing pattern is shown in Figure 5 for a board size of 1200 x 600 mm.
+Around openings, additional fixings should be used at 300 mm centres (see Figure 6).
 The mechanical fixings are inserted and tapped or screwed firmly into place, securing the insulation to the substrate.
-Subsequent rows of slabs are positioned so that the vertical slab joints are overlapped at the building corners and so that slab joints do not occur within 200 mm of the corners of openings.